ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 })
 ```

-Now if you click on the `main` element (you can click its text, "My ID is 'main'!"), you should see an alert: `'I was clicked!'.
-What's going on here?
+Now if you click on the `main` element (you can click its text, "My ID is
+'main'!"), you should see an alert: `'I was clicked!'.` How does this work?

-The first argument, `'click'` is, as we've said, the name of the event we're listening for.
-Click events probably make up a majority of events listened to, but other common events are `change`, `'keydown'`, `'keyup'`, `'load'`, `'mouseover'`, `'mouseout'` — the list goes on.
-You can find a reasonably comprehensive list on [MDN](https://developer.mozilla.org/en-US/docs/Web/Events).
+The first argument, `'click'`, is the name of the event we're listening for.
+Click events make up the majority of events listened you'll use, but other
+events you might use include `change`, `'keydown'`, `'keyup'`, `'load'`,
+`'mouseover'`, `'mouseout'`.
+You can find more possible events on [MDN][MDN].

 The second argument is a function that accepts the event as its argument.
+The
-The event has a number of useful properties on it — keypress, keydown, and keyup events, for example, will have a `which` property that tells us which key was pressed.
-Let's add an event listener to the `input` element to get a feel for this.
+event has a number of useful properties on it. `keypress`, `keydown`, and
+`keyup` events will have a `which` property that tells us which key was pressed.
+Try it out by copying and pasting the following in your js console in the
+browser:

 ```js
 const input = document.querySelector('input')